cruelpleasure/awesome-ARTificial/README.md

 * [haveibeentrained.com](https://haveibeentrained.com/) - Search 5.8 billion images used to train popular AI art models.

 # Other txt2img Tools
+- [imagen-pytorch](https://github.com/lucidrains/imagen-pytorch) - Implementation of Imagen, Google's Text-to-Image Neural Network that beats DALL-E2, in Pytorch.
+It is the new SOTA for text-to-image synthesis.

 # Prompt Engineering